ncuxomozg/metacpan_alfred_app/README.md

 Fast access to metacpan in alfred.app.

 # Source
-I'm using git submodules, so please, use this commands before:
+I'm using git submodules, so please, use this command before:

     git submodule update --init --recorsive